TechGrounds-Cloud8/cloud8-benbui797/05_Cloud_1/AWS-05_S3.md

 AWS S3 is a storage service.
 The name stands for "Simple Storage Service".
 Data that is stored on it is called an object.
 Objects are stored in buckets

-There are 4 storage classes:
-- S3 Standard
-- S3 Standard-IA
-- S3 One-zone IA
-- S3 Glacier

-There’s also S3 Glacier Deep archive, a subclass of S3 Glacier.
-And Intelligent Tiering which is more a cost optimization tool than a class on its own.
-Storage classes differ in availability, durability, retrieval time, and cost.
+There are different storage classes that differ in availability, durability, retrieval time, and cost.

 In S3, you pay for:
 - GBs storage per month